pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 The reader should be given an opportunity to test this judgment and to compare the legibility of typescript in various reductions with the legibility of book-face type.
-To make the comparison possible, six&nbsp;{%- include pagebreak.html canvas=128 -%}&nbsp;areas of four square inches each are filled with reading matter (Figure XXIX).
+To make the comparison possible, six {% include pagebreak.html canvas=128 %} areas of four square inches each are filled with reading matter (Figure XXIX).
 The first square is filled with text in 10-point type, and typescript that will lay down the same number of words in the same